dumbledrone/MaraudronesMap/README.md

 * `update`: the current message has been changed

 # extending the application
-New drone types can be added by specifying them within `getProductNameString` of `FlightInfoComponent`.\
+New drone types can be added by specifying them as a member of the `DroneType` enum of `globals.py` and within `getProductNameString` of `FlightInfoComponent`.\
 If the new drone type has controller data that is not within (-10000,10000) it should additionally be adjusted in `fileChanged` of `ControllerStatusComponent`.

 Adding new DUML Message types (after implementing them within the DROP application) involves adding their definition within `DroneWebGuiDatabase` and defining their saving and loading within `Globals`.